A statistical framework for efficient out of distribution detection in deep neural networks: Hypothesis testing in neural networks

 \subsection{Summary and challenges}

-To summarize, our approach, introduced in this section, consists of 3 steps: (i) Spatial reduction followed by p-value extraction per channel. (ii) Channel reduction, summarizing resulting p-values for each layer. (iii) Layer reduction, aggregating p-values from all layers to a single p-value.

-Transforming each channel's spatial features into a p-value ensures that no single channel dominates the function due to its magnitude.
-At each layer, the aggregation of the per-channel results can cause a disparity (layers with more channels dominate).
-Transforming the layer test statistics into p-values resolves the issue (see Appendix Section \ref{apnd:normalization} for further details).
+To summarize, we construct our test function in 3 steps. i) Spatial reduction followed by $p$-value extraction per channel. ii) Channel reduction, summarizing resulting $p$-values for each layer. iii) Layer reduction, aggregating $p$-values from all layers into a final $p$-value.
+For steps (i) and (ii) we approximate the CDF using $\chi_{\mathrm{train}}$, while $\chi_{\mathrm{val}}$ is used for the final step.
+Transforming each channel's spatial features into a $p$-value ensures that the evidence from all channels is assessed comparably even though their distribution may vary.
+At each layer, the aggregation of the per-channel results can cause a disparity (layers with more channels will dominate the test statistic value).
+Transforming the layer test statistics into $p$-values resolves the issue.
 Ultimately, this hierarchical approach guarantees a fair comparison at each step when pooling evidence from the entire CNN to reject either $\mathcal{H}^c_0$ or $\mathcal{H}_0^*$.

-However, combining hypotheses tests into a single test has its challenges.
-On the one hand, we want to include as many hypotheses, as the rejection of the global null can be caused by any of them.
-On the other hand, as more true null hypotheses are included, the power decreases.
-We posit this as a classic trade-off between bias and variance.
-For example, consider the case where the combined p-values are independent under the null.
-In the Fisher test, the more test statistics from true null hypotheses are combined, the greater the variance.
-This implies that the rejection criteria will be harder to reach.
-In the Simes test, the sorted p-values are multiplied by the number of hypotheses, $m$.
+However, combining multiple tests into a single one has its challenges.
+On the one hand, we want to include as many hypotheses as the rejection of the global null can be caused by any of them.
+On the other hand, as more true null hypotheses are included, the power may decrease.
+For example, consider the case where the combined $p$-values are independent under the null.
+In the Fisher test, the more test statistics from true null hypotheses are combined, the greater the noise to signal ratio.
+It implies that the rejection criteria will be harder to reach.
+In the Simes test, the sorted $p$-values are multiplied by the number of hypotheses, $m$.
 Again, implying that adding test statistics from true null hypotheses will lower the power of the test.